Tulitomaatti/reaktor_task_a/README.md

 Sounds like setting up a time series database (influxdb?) with a Grafana(-like) front sounds like a good idea on the long run.

 A nice CSV parser coupled with a plotting library (plotly?) and something to handle data nicely (numpy, scipy, pandas?) would be the relevant choice here.
 Dash came up when googling for plotting and dashboards.

+## TODO

+- [x] Fetch data
+- [x] Parse data into a sensible structure
+- [ ] Figure out how to draw a plot
+ Plotly/Dash seems like a nice thing to build this on.
+- [ ] Figure out how to make a search box
+- [ ] Make plot interactive
+- [ ] Timescale slider